sleak-lbl/weekly-emails/attic/bssw.md

 community.

 For more information and to apply, please see <https://bssw.io/fellowship>.
-Applications are due *tomorrow*, October 16.
+Applications are due Tuesday, October 15.